SiopaoEnjoyer/IOAI-25-26-Semi-Finals-Code-GAURANA-/README.md

 Wind Speed: An indicator of seasonal shifts.
 Atmospheric Pressure: Critical for identifying incoming weather fronts.
 Your Goal: Predict the exact amount of precipitation (in mm) for each hour of the 2023 test period.

+Your Task
+You are provided with historical data from 2020 to 2022 to train your models.
+You must then generate predictions for every hour of 2023.
+Success in this round requires more than just "fitting a model"—it requires:

+Robust Data Cleaning: Identifying and handling sensor errors.
+Feature Engineering: Creating time-based features (diurnal cycles, seasonality) to help your model understand Quezon City's weather patterns.
+Generalization: Building a model that performs well not just on the training data, but on the unseen 2023 test set.